sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 To grab the policy period, the config uses the [Label method](doc:label).
 This tells SenseML that:

 -  the anchor (`"policy period"`) is text that is pretty close to some other text.
-(The "closeness" of lines is something you can configure with a preprocessor.)
+(The "closeness" of text is something you can configure with a preprocessor.)
 -  SenseML should grab the nearest text to the label in the position specified (`right`).

 For this text: